-We are so excited to welcome Allison Conner to the center!
-She is an interdisciplinary writer and zine-maker based in Los Angeles and a recent graduate of the CalArts MFA Creative Writing program.
+In the Fall of 2015 we welcome Allison Conner to the center!
+She is an interdisciplinary writer and zine-maker based in Los Angeles and a graduate of the CalArts MFA Creative Writing program.
 Across poetry, prose, and hybrid pieces, her written work bends, blurs, and perforates the lines between genres, styles, and modes of presentation.
 Informing her work is an aesthetic of resistance.
 Specifically, her work disentangles/unravels persisting master narratives surrounding race/ethnicity, gender, sexuality, class, violence, trauma, spirituality, et al. She does this to imagine, celebrate, and create alternative, humane spaces.

 Across poetry and prose, her writing bends, blurs, and perforates the lines between genres, styles, and modes of presentation.
 Informing her work is an aesthetic of resistance.
 She desires to speak back by disentangling and unraveling the master narratives that surround race, trauma, gender, sexuality, class, et al. She does this as a way to imagine and celebrate alternative, holistic spaces.

 Allison will help us drive our programming curriculum around writing and zine making this fall as she creates third visions, a WOC-inclusive arts zine to be launched at the end of her stay.